callchain/calld/docs/README.md

   1. Extract the compressed file contents to your (new) `$BOOST_ROOT` location.
   2. Open a command prompt or shell in the `$BOOST_ROOT`.
   3. `$ ./bootstrap.bat`
-  4. (Optional, if you also plan to build rippled)
+  4. (Optional, if you also plan to build calld)
      `$ ./b2 toolset=clang threading=multi runtime-link=static  link=static
      cxxflags="-stdlib=libc++" linkflags="-stdlib=libc++" adress-model=64`
   5. If it is not already there, add your `$BOOST_ROOT` to your environment